Nomifactory/Guides/guides/PlayingOnDev.md

 Copy any customizations you want over into `server.properties`, and copy your save directory into the new server (by default called `world`).

 ### Installing Unofficial Fixes

-We don't include any custom versions of pack mods in these zips.

 As of 2020-12-05, the dev snapshots are using the latest versions of GregTechCE and Shadows of Greg.
 You should not use the custom jars for those mods anymore (it will break your pack).